jfbastien/musl/README.md

-# WebAssembly experiment for musl libc with dynamic linking
+# WebAssembly experiment for musl libc with limited dynamic linking

 A [musl experiment][].